farribeiro/livebill/README.md

 ## About the name

-The name is similar "Kill Bill" because in second interpretation is a parody, Live as want use comet or possible implementation of websockets on the system and Bill of billing
+The name is similar "*Kill Bill*" because in second interpretation is a parody, Live as want use comet or possible implementation of websockets on the system and Bill of billing

 ## About the language programming?